-Description: Cesar Chavez (1927 - 1993) is the United States' best-known Latino-American leader.
-He is remembered as the head of the United Farmworkers ("UFW") which sought higher pay and better working conditions in an industry that traditionally paid less than a living wage and made its employees work long days outside in the heat or cold, without breaks, without adequate water, and without toilet facilities.
+Description: Cesar Chavez (1927 - 1993) is the United States' best-known Latino-American leader, remembered as being the head of the United Farm Workers ("UFW").
+Chavez and the UFW sought higher pay and better working conditions in an industry that traditionally paid less than a living wage and made its employees work long days in the heat or cold, without breaks, without adequate water, and without toilet facilities.

 Cesar Chavez was a deeply religious Catholic and developed his prescient positions on women, gays, lesbians, and animals by applying the Christian ethic of love and respect for all.
 He was also a disciple of the Indian leader, Mahatma Gandhi, who was a vegetarian and an advocate of promoting social change through nonviolent direct action.